How to deploy a React, Angular and Vue project to Github pages

 }

-As you can see published on the terminal, your project is deployed and you can check it on the homepage url or also by going to your repository on Github and then Settings -> Pages.
+Once this is done, we push our code to github and then run npm run deploy on the terminal.
+Terminal output As you can see published on the terminal, your project is deployed and you can check it on the homepage url or also by going to your repository on Github and then Settings -> Pages.
+Deployment URLDeployment URL On visiting this URL, you will see your Vue project deployed and running.
+Vue app running The code for Vue repo.

 For Angular (created with Angular CLI)